F1 Academy: History

+Finances

 For the 2023 season, Formula One subsidised the cost of each car with drivers having to contribute €150,000.
 This was reduced to €100,000 for the 2024 season.
 Also for 2024 onwards, all the Formula One teams will support one driver each who carries the team's livery on their car.
 The remaining drivers, including the wild card entries that was introduced in the same year, are supported by the series' partners.